 When the tendon in your elbow becomes injured or affected by a certain condition, sometimes a burning pain can result in the elbow joint.
 The most common types of elbow conditions that cause this type of pain are tennis elbow and golfer’s elbow; however, the conditions can vary depending on the tendon that has been injured.

 When the lateral epicondyle tendon becomes inflamed or injured, tennis elbow is the result.
 Tennis elbow is known for affecting the tendon on the outside of the elbow.
 Golfer’s elbow affects the medial epicondyle tendon when it becomes inflamed or injured.
 This tendon is located on the inside of the elbow.

 Research suggests that almost 2% of the population in the United States will experience at least one of the two elbow injuries in their lifetimes.
 Are you one of the many in the U.S. who is struggling to manage their elbow condition?
 It’s a good idea for you to schedule a visit with a physical therapist.
 They’ll help you address the source of your burning elbow pain.
 From there, they’ll treat it at the root, whether it’s tennis or golfer’s elbow, or something else entirely.

-These three therapy methods can help treat your burning elbow pain
+These 4 therapy methods can help treat your burning elbow pain

 Armor Physical Therapy offers top-notch treatment for burning pain in the elbow

-Contact us today for more information about our elbow injury treatment options or to schedule your initial appointment.
+Contact us today for more information about how we can treat your burning elbow pain or to schedule an initial appointment with us.